Janusec/JANUCAT/README.md

 # Subscription

 One-month free subscription is preset when JANUSEC Privacy is installed.
-If no more subscription when it expires, JANUSEC Privacy will be read only.
-Subscription is available by monthly or yearly, please refer to https://www/janusec.com/pricing for more information.

 # Support